williamscgass/apcsa-a4/README.md

 ## A Final Remark

-All tests, if you look at the test files, are ran through duels.
+Most tests, if you look at the test file, are ran through duels.
 This means I am giving you a fair amount of freedom in how you implement your SpellCasters (specifically, how you implement the special cast).
 However, you must follow the specifications above.
 If you do not, you will lose points.
 If you are unsure if your implementation is valid, ask me!
 I am more than happy to help you out.